alexandru/sincron/README.md

 The Sincron project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that Sincron is licensed with (see LICENSE.txt) and to sign Scala's Contributor License Agreement (see the [contributor guide](CONTRIBUTING.md) for details).
+All code or documentation that is provided must be licensed with the same license that Sincron is licensed with.

-People are expected to follow the
+The Sincron project supports the
 [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Sincron on the Github page, Gitter channel, or other venues.

-We hope that our community will be respectful, helpful, and kind.
-If you find yourself embroiled in a situation that becomes heated, or that fails to live up to our expectations, you should disengage and contact one of the project maintainers in private.
-We hope to avoid letting minor aggressions and misunderstandings escalate into larger problems.
+We hope that our community will be respectful, helpful and kind.

 Feel free to open an issue if you notice a bug, have an idea for a feature, or have a question about the code.
 Pull requests are also